-Safety Leadership: Optimizing Reliability, Risk and Compliance through Human Factors (HF)-Masterclass
+Optimizing Reliability, Risk and Compliance Through Human Factors Leadership

 Safety Leadership focuses on the ‘Human Factors’ (HF) which complement technical training to optimize reliability, safety, compliance, efficiency and risks within a team-based environment.
 The IOGP laid down the HF skills and competencies required, and they form the basis for specialized O&G HF training's delivered by Mission Performance.
 This 1-Day course reviews the key Human Factors but then also reviews what can be done to accelerate and scale operational roll-out for optimum and sustained impact, including integration with existing safety processes and (reporting) systems, refreshers, assessments, measurements as well as the role of leadership and culture.